 Imagine yourself creating and delivering interesting content tailored specifically to the interests of your prospects.
 Then, think about the tired and sales-y content that your competition churns out.

-When your prospects sees an email in the inbox from both you and your boring competitor, which email do you think is getting opened?
+When your prospect sees an email in the inbox from both you and your boring competitor, which email do you think is getting opened?
 Which one is getting deleted?
 I don’t know about you, but I can’t wait to see what your next blog post is going to be!

 Now that you have some great topic ideas for your business blog, you may be wondering how to actually write a post.
 What should you include?
 How should it be structured?
 What shouldn’t you do?
 For some actionable advice on these questions and more, read my tips on how to write an engaging blog post.